-The Neon Demon takes a metaphorical look at narcissism and beauty, and is set against the backdrop of the harsh fashion industry.
+The Neon Demon takes a metaphorical look at narcissism and beauty, set against the backdrop of the harsh fashion industry.
 Watching The Neon Demon is like putting a puzzle together.
 The clues are there, but what do they mean?
 Where do they belong?
 To truly enjoy the movie, attention to detail is necessary or the core message might go unnoticed.
-But if you have an open mind and enjoy problem solving, you will easily discover what The Neon Demon is all about.
+But if you have an open mind and like problem solving, you will easily discover what The Neon Demon is all about.

 The title, The Neon Demon is purposely deceptive.
 You might actual expect some type of demon to appear, but in actuality, the 'Neon Demon' is an ideal, not a demon from hell.
 It's a manifestation of the most sinister parts of the human psyche and whether or not someone is willing to succumb to their dark side.